Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Hash rate comes from **ASIC hardware**, specialized computer chips designed solely for Bitcoin mining that are thousands of times more efficient than regular computers.
 These ASICs are typically organized into mining pools, where thousands of miners combine their computing power and share rewards proportionally.
 Pools coordinate this work using the **Stratum protocol**, which gives each miner a unique coinbase and job template so everyone searches distinct header space while avoiding duplicate work.

 Miners use pools because finding a block is like a huge lottery.
-With one home ASIC, your chance on any given day is tiny - you could wait years and still never hit one.
+With one home ASIC, a miner's chance on any given day is tiny - they could wait years and still never hit one.
 Pools let miners combine their hash rate so blocks are found regularly, and rewards are split by each miner's share of work.
 That means steadier, more predictable payouts instead of long dry spells.

 Occasionally, two miners find valid blocks at nearly the same time, creating temporary forks in the blockchain.
 These **stale blocks** and brief **chain reorganizations** are normal; the network automatically settles on the chain with more accumulated work.
 This is why merchants typically wait for multiple **confirmations** (additional blocks built on top) before considering large payments final.